 If you have a balance due on your personal tax return, you may enclose a check or money order made payable to the "United States Treasury" with your return.
 Never send cash!
-Please provide your correct name, address, taxpayer identification number, daytime telephone number, tax year and form number (example - 2012 F-1040) on the front of your payment.
+Please provide your correct name, address, social security number, daytime telephone number, tax year and form number (example - 2013 F-1040) on the front of your payment.
 If you are making a payment on a joint return, provide the social security number that was listed first on the return.

 Enclose your payment and Form 1040-V (PDF), Payment Voucher, with your federal tax return.
 Do not staple or otherwise attach the payment or Form 1040-V to your return.
 Instead, just put them loose in the envelope.
 If you make a payment in person at an IRS office, keep the date stamped receipt as part of your records.